Blaiz3d/Blaiz3d.github.io/README.md

 ### [Chat Room](https://mantasvis.github.io/ChatRoom)

-A chat room that allows people to chat while on the same LAN connection
+An instang messager that allows people to chat.